taus11/manifest_script/README.md

 Simple as that.

-# Simple Example 1: Cats and dogs
+# Example 1: Cats and dogs
 Statement: I want to see cat-white and cat-1 and small-cat.

 content of cats.txt: